-- All pregnant women living with HIV should initiate ART as early in pregnancy as possible, regardless of their plasma HIV RNA copy number or CD4 T lymphocyte count, to prevent perinatal transmission (AI).
-It is recommended that the HIV viral load be maintained below the limit of detection throughout pregnancy and lifetime of the individual living with HIV (AII).
+- All pregnant women with HIV should initiate ART as early in pregnancy as possible, regardless of their HIV RNA level or CD4 T lymphocyte count, for their own health and to prevent perinatal HIV transmission and secondary sexual transmission (AI).
+The Panel on Treatment of Pregnant Women with HIV Infection and Prevention of Perinatal Transmission recommends that individuals with HIV maintain an HIV viral load that is below the limit of detection during pregnancy and postpartum and throughout their lives (AII).

 - To minimize the risk of perinatal transmission, antiretroviral (ARV) drugs should be administered at all time points (including antepartum and intrapartum) to the woman as well as postnatally to the neonate (AI).

 - The known benefits and potential risks of all medications, including ARV drugs used during pregnancy and postpartum, should be discussed with all women with HIV (AIII).

 - The importance of adherence to ARV drug regimens should be emphasized during patient counseling (AII).

 - ARV drug-resistance genotype evaluations or assays should be performed before starting ARV drug regimens in women who are ARV-naive (AII) or ARV-experienced (AIII) and before modifying ARV drug regimens (AII) in women whose HIV RNA levels are above the threshold for resistance testing (i.e., >500 copies/mL to 1,000 copies/mL).

 - In pregnant women who are not already receiving ART, ART should be initiated before results of drug-resistance testing are available, because earlier viral suppression has been associated with lower risk of transmission.
 When ART is initiated before results are available, the regimen should be modified, if necessary, based on resistance assay results (BIII).